 How can your heart not be stirred by that?
 Lane says his heart just melted.

-Whatever situation you’re in, I hope you feel the pride in Andy’s notes.
-Lane will tell you he’s no perfect dad, but it stirs my heart to see that little Andy knows his dad plays an important and valuable role.
+Whatever situation you’re in, can you feel the pride in Andy’s notes?
+Lane will tell you he’s no perfect dad, but still, little Andy knows his dad plays an important and valuable role.

 Dad, know that your efforts as a father are noticed and appreciated—even if your children never tell you.
 They really do need you, and they would be much worse off without you.
 Soak in those positive feelings of love, awe, humility, pride, accomplishment, or gratitude.
 Then, translate that into a greater commitment to be the dad your children need.
 Do all you can to live up to the best that they think of you.

 Has one of your children done something like what Andy did for his dad?
 How did it make you feel?
 Please add to the inspiration by sharing your experiences with me and other dads either below or on our Facebook page.

 You’re a great father to your kids!
 Keep up the good work, dad.

 - Do something surprising and creative to show how much you appreciate each of your children.

 - Encourage your kids to do something special to appreciate their mom—or a teacher or coach who is special to them.